 Relationships Made in a Pandemic article is exploring how to get what you want in your relationship during a pandemic.
 Basically, it is about pulling your relationship through stormy waters.
 This time, it is a global pandemic crisis, an exceptionally tough one to navigate.
 This is because of the several challenges and rules that come with the COVID-19 pandemic: lockdown, stay home, work from home, tight finance, uncertainty, and worse of all deaths without notice of coronavirus.

 Pandemic And Your 2020 Relationship Goals

 At the beginning of the New Year, we often make goals for one thing or the other.
-Unfortunately COVID-19 may have impacted your New Year relationship goals, negatively or positively.
+Unfortunately, COVID-19 may have impacted your New Year relationship goals, negatively or positively.
 So, the new reality now is that you do not have to wait until the end of the year to review your goals for 2020.
 The earlier and more frequent you begin to reappraise your relationship the better.

-It is also fine, if you decide to wait till the beginning of 2021 to make new resolutions.
+It is also fine if you decide to wait till the beginning of 2021 to make new resolutions.
 However, you don’t have to wait that long.
-This is because circumstances beyond your control, via COVID-19, is playing out and affecting your relationship in one way or the other.
+This is because circumstances beyond your control, via COVID-19, are playing out and affecting your relationship in one way or the other.
 Therefore, there is no better time than now to do a relationship review.
 This is the appropriate time to look ahead.